eclipse-dash/dash-licenses/README.md

 In the case where the license information for the library is not already known, this will create a review request. **Do not share your access token.**

 ### Example: Maven

+You can use the Maven `dependency` plugin to generate a list of dependencies and then feed that list into the tool.

 ```
 $ mvn verify dependency:list -DskipTests -Dmaven.javadoc.skip=true -DappendOutput=true -DoutputFile=maven.deps